TheNetNomad/Penguin-Catcher/README.md

 # Penguin-Catcher
-Crane game for the MSX using MSXBAS2ROM
+Crane game for the MSX using HITECH-C